Lgueg28/ai3202/README.md

 # ai3202
 Intro to Artificial Intelligence Assignments

-This folder contains assignments for CSCI 3202
+This folder contains Loic Guegan's assignments for CSCI 3202